Language guide

 We will use LGBT+ or LGBTQ+ if it is necessary and appropriate.
 We will use lowercase: lesbian, gay, bisexual in text, like ONS, Stonewall and the guidance on sexuality from the NHS.

-The sexual orientation data standard is currently (2023) under development.
-It set out the following categories:
+The sexual orientation data standard sets out the following categories:

 • heterosexual / straight